mar-koz22/Park-NET-identifying-Urban-parks-using-multi-source-spatial-data-and-Geo-AI/Marta's-approach/README.md

 <h3> 1b_UNet_train_model_github.ipynb </h3>
-(still in progress)
 This file is training the prediction model.
-It starts with reading image and mask chips from different cities - currently Amsterdam, Dublin, Ghent, Manchester, Seattle and San Francisco with image chips that have no less then 10% of parks.
+It starts with reading image and mask chips from 10 different cities from one of the 9 three-band compositions.
+Cities that were included in the training process are Amsterdam, Buffalo, Dhaka, Dublin, Ghent, London, Manchester, Philadelphia, Seattle, Vancouver.
 This image chips have 3 bands - Ndvi, Landcover, Ndwi.
 After dividing into train and test, and preprocessing data to fit the backbone architecture, data augumentation using ImageDataGenerator library is done to make the dataset more diverse.

 Next step is training the model.
+Pre-trained model was implemented from [Segmentations Models](https://github.com/qubvel/segmentation_models) library.
 For now the best accuracy was achieved using ResNet50 backbone, 50 epochs, and including chips that have no less then 10% of park.

 ![image](https://user-images.githubusercontent.com/79871387/172175542-9455bb59-2ecb-4bc7-8b08-5e6e97f375b9.png)